-HKSAE 3000 (Ref: Para.
+HKSAE 3000 (Revised) (Ref: Para.
 9, 15)

 A17.
-HKSAE 3000 includes a number of requirements that apply to all assurance engagements, including engagements in accordance with this HKSAE.
+HKSAE 3000 (Revised) includes requirements that apply to assurance engagements (other than audits or reviews of historical financial information), including engagements in accordance with this HKSAE.
 In some cases, this HKSAE may include additional requirements or application material in relation to those topics.